| |

 Step 1 – Cut the Pool Noodles

-Leave one pool noodle full length, one pool noodle in half, and the remaining in various lengths.
+Leave one pool noodle full length, one pool noodle in half, and the remaining in different lengths.

 The top of a pool noodle with the top cut out to form a hollow for inserting flamesless candles.